dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

     1. Data width: 128
     2. Enable narrow burst support (set to one).
   7. On the "Memory Options" page choose:
     1. Set the "input clock period" to 100 MHz.
 If this setting is missing chances are that you run across a bug in the Memory Interface Generator (MIG7).
 When running Vivado 2018.2 from Ubuntu use the right locale settings.
-Restart Vivado from the terminal and first execute: export LC_NUMERIC=en_US.utf8
+Restart Vivado from the terminal and first execute: export LC\_NUMERIC=en\_US.utf8
-    2. RTT-ODT to be 50 ohms.
+    2. Set RTT-ODT to be 50 ohms.
   8. On the "FPGA options" page:
     1. select "no buffer" for both system clock and reference clock. "no buffer" means that we can connect clocks generated by the clocking wizard.
     2. Set the system reset polarity to active low.